VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 Transcriptome alignment and quantification with *Alevin-fry* ([PMID: 37034702](https://pubmed.ncbi.nlm.nih.gov/37034702/)) via its simpleaf wrapper,
 Genome alignment and exon-level quantification with *STARsolo* ([PMID: 23104886](https://pubmed.ncbi.nlm.nih.gov/23104886/)).

-The resulting gene-level count matrices (STAR_SOLO_counts.xls) were used as input data for the analyses described in this notebook.
+The gene-level count matrices obtained (STAR_SOLO_counts.xls) were used as input data for the analyses described in this notebook.

 ---
 # File structure